elizlehman/cetaceanskeleton/README.md

 Analysis Methodology
 -
 - Measurements of each specimen's vertebrae are analyzed using principal component analysis (PCA) to identify patterns and variations in vertebral shape across species.
-- The effect of habitat type on vertebral counts are tested using phylogenetic ANOVA and MANOVA.

 License
 -